 Workforce Training: $30 million - $60 million

-- $25 million earmarked on May 6 for CareerSource Tampa Bay programs.
+- $25 million earmarked on May 6 for CareerSource Tampa Bay Short Term Training and On-the-Job Training Programs

 - Grants to assist Hillsborough County residents in hardest-hit industries (hospitality, entertainment, food and beverage) to retrain and retool skills for in-demand industries and occupations.